-- 1. Plug one end of the DB-15 accessory connector into the back of the LS-450 and the other end into the back of the USB2000. - 2.
-Turn the switch on the back of the LS-450 to "pulsed." for pulsed mode of operation. - 3.
-The pulsing of the LS-450 is controlled through the spectrometer. - 4.
-When using the pulsed flash mode, the user needs to ensure that a constant number of flashes occurs for every integration cycle.
+5. When using the pulsed flash mode, the user needs to ensure that a constant number of flashes occurs for every integration cycle.
+To achieve a constant number of flashes per integration cycle, the integration time must be a multiple of that shown in the table below.
+Integration times are set in the software.
 In OOIBase32, set the integration time in the acquisition dialog bar above the graph area (See the OOIBase32 Operating Software Manual for more information about the integration time.)